zvonand/ikea-price-lookup/PRIVACY.md

 ### Data Storage
 The only data stored is:
-- **Temporary price cache**: Stored in your browser's memory to avoid repeated requests.
+- **Temporary cache**: Stored in your browser's memory to avoid repeated requests.
 Automatically cleared when you close your browser.

 ### Updates to This Policy
 If we ever change how the extension works, we'll update this policy.
 Given that we collect absolutely nothing, changes are unlikely.